godotengine/godot-docs/learning/features/3d/environment_and_post_processing.rst

 Two properties can be tweaked to make the fog effect more interesting:

-- **Sun Amount** makes use of the Sun Color property of the fog.
+The first is **Sun Amount**, which makes use of the Sun Color property of the fog.
 When looking towards a directional light (usually a sun), the color of the fog will be changed, simulating the sunlight passing through the fog.

-An extra option is provided, **Transmit Enabled** wich simulates more realistic light transmittance.
+The second is **Transmit Enabled** wich simulates more realistic light transmittance.
 In practice, it makes light stand out more across the fog.

 .. image:: img/environment_fog_transmission.png

 Tonemap
 ^^^^^^^

 Selects the tone-mapping curve that will be applied to the scene, from a short list of standard curves used in the film and game industry.
-Tone mapping can make light and dark areas more homogeneous, even though the result is slight.
+Tone mapping can make light and dark areas more homogeneous, even though the result is not that strong.
 Tone mapping options are:

 - **Mode:** Tone mapping mode, which can be Linear, Reindhart, Filmic or Aces.
 - **Exposure:** Tone mapping exposure, which simulates amount of light received over time.